The Priory City of Lincoln Academy: Construction

-The school was built by FR Eccleshare Ltd of Dixon Street,to be finished by the end of June 1968.
+The school was built by FR Eccleshare Ltd of Dixon Street, to be finished by the end of June 1968.
 The contract was for £340,000.
 It opened on Tuesday 10 September 1968, with 600 boys, and the headteacher was Mr L Middleton.
 The total cost was £344,000, with a site of 35 acres.

 It was officially opened on Friday 27 September 1968, by Sir Francis Hill and the Bishop of Lincoln, Kenneth Riches.
 The head boy was Steve Adlard.

 The next phase of construction was approved in March 1969, to cost £228,000.
 In November 1969, the second phase of construction was to begin by March 1971, costing £324,000, and was approved by the (Labour) government for 1970/71, for the school to become an eight-form comprehensive school.
 The chief education officer for Lincoln was Francis Stuart.
 In June 1970, selection was planned to continue to 1972.
 The swimming pool was officially opened on Wednesday 23 May 1973.

 The main part of the old School Building was completed in 1975 to designs by Associated Architects of Birmingham and was described in the Buildings of England as having an arresting sawtooth rhythm along the roof, repeated in the window heads and canopy.

 Grammar school

 It was originally the City School, Lincoln, and moved from its original site on Monks Road, Lincoln in 1968.
 Much of the old school site was demolished in July 1976.
+In April 1928, the name of the former school changed from the City of Lincoln Municipal Secondary School for Boys, mostly referred to as Lincoln Technical School, to Lincoln City School.

 The school competed in Television Top of the Form, broadcast on BBC1 on Thursday 3 April 1969 against girls from Cambridge Grammar School (now Long Road Sixth Form College).
 The team was Andrew Dobbs aged 11, Raymond Yarsley, John Herrick, and Anoottam Ghosh.
 The team won 43-38.
 In the quarter-final the team faced boys of Whitley Bay Grammar School on Thursday 15 May 1969.
 The team lost 64-52.